zdrazil/my-preferences/.github/README.md

 ## Setup git

-Use instructions from [GitHub guide](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to setup SSH keys.
+Use instructions from [GitHub guide](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to setup SSH keys or use the quick setup in next section.

 ### Quick setup